-However, that information was unavailable.
-Information that was available is presented.
+NOTE: Information for nine years ago was not readily available.
 Information is based on the City of El Campo, Texas area, which includes Hillje, Texas.

 CITY OF EL CAMPO, TEXAS FULL-TIME-EQUIVALENT CITY GOVERNMENT EMPLOYEES BY FUNCTION/PROGRAM LAST TEN FISCAL YEARS